ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 ## 3. Run the project

-Execute the commands one by one, waiting for the previous to finish.
+Execute the commands one by one, waiting for the previous one to finish.

 ```sh
 cd <packageName>